r8w/r8w/docs/books/personal/genre.md

 ---
 layout: default
 title: Genre
+grand_parent: Books
-parent: Books
+parent: Personal
-nav_order: 5
+nav_order: 4
 ---

 # Genre
 {: .no_toc }

-This section deals with the books related to the different topics like Religion, History, War, Science etc.
+__*This section deals with the books related to the different topics like Religion, History, War, Science etc.*__

 ---